-The ever-anticipated Carnival season is finally here, and you can bet that countries around the world are already geared up and ready to go.
+As the ever-anticipated Carnival season approaches, countries around the world gear up and get ready to go.
 From endless parades to intricately designed masks and musical competitions, there is always something to love about Carnival no matter where you choose to celebrate it.

 If you’re a person who’s afraid of clowns, it’s time to head to Belgium and overcome your fears once and for all.
-In the small town of Binche, up to 1,000 masked clowns called Gilles will take over the streets from February 11th – 13th this year.
+In the small town of Binche, up to 1,000 masked clowns called Gilles will take over the streets during the Sunday, Monday, and Tuesday before Ash Wednesday.
 Sound terrifying?
 Not to worry — they’re quite harmless, and actually carry sticks that help to ward off evil spirits.
 Judging by their energetic performances and elaborate dress, it’s no surprise that local men jump at the chance to be one of the Gilles during Carnaval season.

 There are normal parties, and then there’s Mardi Gras.
 By far the largest and most raucous annual Carnival celebration in the United States, Mardi Gras has taken over the streets of New Orleans since the 1730s, consistently drawing energetic partygoers from around the world.
-Its official date this year is Tuesday, February 13th, but festivities began already in January.
 If you’re wondering how it all got started, much of the answer lies in its English translation: Fat Tuesday.
 It’s the last day of revelry before Ash Wednesday, meaning that anything you want to eat — usually the fattiest foods you can find — are all fair game.

 What is now the modern-day Mardi Gras parade with lavish floats was once a street procession with carriages and horseback riders.
-A famous custom of old Mardi Gras was the presence of beautiful torches called flambeaux that lit the way for costumed paraders, made simply of wood wrapped with burning pine-tar rags.
+A famous custom of old Mardi Gras was the presence of beautiful torches called flambeaux, made simply of wood wrapped with burning pine-tar rags, that lit the way for costumed paraders.
 Today, the flambeaux represent an enduring tradition that is now recognized as a true art form.
 Sure, they might use natural gas and LED lights instead of rags, but the nostalgic feeling is there all the same.

-Held on the Monday and Tuesday before Ash Wednesday (February 27 and 28 this year), the Trinidad and Tobago Carnival is one of the shorter ones on this list.
+Held on the Monday and Tuesday before Ash Wednesday, the Trinidad and Tobago Carnival is one of the shorter ones on this list.
 That’s not to say it’s any less exciting — if local islanders aren’t celebrating it, they’re busy preparing for the next one.
 Similar to the Carnaval Queen of Tenerife, it is considered a high honor in Trinidad and Tobago to be named Calypso Monarch, a more gender-neutral version.
 For those who manage to snag the top prize, they receive a trophy, a new car, about $300,000, and a long list of endorsements.
 Not too shabby, if you ask us.

 What makes the Trinidad and Tobago Carnival particularly special is the country’s diverse mix of cultures.
 From Africa and China to the Middle East and Europe, the range of musical and artistic influences from around the world creates a unique experience unlike any other Carnival.
 Many musicians perform calypso music using drums, claves and an instrument native to Trinidad called the steelpan.
-The style was introduced in the 17th century by African slaves, who came to Trinidad to work on sugar plantations and used calypso as a way to communicate with each other.
+The style was introduced in the 17th century by Africans, who were brought to Trinidad as slaves to work on sugar plantations and used calypso as a way to communicate with each other.
 Today, the sounds of original calypso can still be heard at every Carnival.